surajb08/IAM-Automation/Readme.md

 - Use Backend to store terraform state file following [here](https://www.terraform.io/docs/language/settings/backends/configuration.html)
 OR
 - Use [Terraform Cloud](https://www.terraform.io/cloud) for managed execution.
+To use this, need to [set creadentials](https://www.terraform.io/docs/language/settings/backends/gcs.html#configuration-variables) as discussed here.

 ## Steps to Follow